jakubkoziel992/my_project/readme.md

-This is my brand new project versioned in Git, YAY !!
+This is my new brand project versioned in Git YAY !!